Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

 Usually, Data Transfer Objects (DTOs), are returned.
 In this demo we introduced the AutoMapper to map entities to DTOS and the repository pattern, to abstract the DBContext and the data access completely.
 Here are the advantages of the repository pattern:
 ![](doc/repositoryPattern.png)

-Some notes on gettings resources: _IActionResult_ is more appropiate when more than one Dto type can be return.
-Check the GetCityById with or without points of interests (dtos are different).
+Some notes on gettings resources: _IActionResult_ is more appropiate when more than one Dto type can be returned.
+Check the *GetCityById* with or without points of interests (dtos are different).
 A thing to pay attention to is to retrieve child objects.
 If the parent does not exist, 404 should be returned.
-No having the parent is different than an empty list.
-That is why we have CityExistsAsync.
+Not having the parent is different than an empty list.
+That is why we have *CityExistsAsync*.

 ## Security

-On the demo of last sections, we've just seen how to configure EF core with SQL Lite.
+We've just seen how to configure EF core with SQL Lite.
 In order to connect to a database, we need a connection string.
 Connections strings are considered sensitive data.
 We may be tempted to store such values as configuration data in the AppSettings.
 That is ok for development environments, but not ok at all for production environments because connection strings have server names, combinations of user and password, etc.
 There are several safe locations: azure key vault (tto far for thos course), environment variable.
 Environment variable is a variable is a value that is set outside of the program, but on the operating system (so never on the source control system).